NQCD/NQCDynamics.jl/docs/src/getting_started.md

 !!! note "Atomic units"

     Internally atomic units are used for all quantities.
-This makes things extra simple when performing nonadiabatic dynamics.
+This makes things simple when performing nonadiabatic dynamics.

 Alternatively, if not using real atoms, [`Atoms`](@ref NonadiabaticDynamicsBase.Atoms)